josephg/egwalker-paper/reg-text.typ

 // We have measured the time taken to merge our editing traces into a local, empty document.
 Once all events were loaded, the document was saved and loaded back.

-The slowest operation a collaborative editing system performs is merging a large set of remote editing events from another peer.
+The slowest operation a collaborative editing system performs is merging a large set of remote editing events from another replica.
 All received changes need to be transformed and merged into the active document. @chart-remote shows the time taken by each tested algorithm to merge all changes in our dataset into an empty document.
 For the CRDT implementations, all events were preprocessed into the appropriate CRDT message format.
 The time taken to do this is not included in our measurements.

-Once all events were received from a remote peer, the resulting local state was saved to disk and then loaded back into memory.
+Once all events were received from a remote replica, the resulting local state was saved to disk and then loaded back into memory.
 The CRDT implementations execute the same commands to construct a local CRDT object from remote events and from events stored on disk.
 OT and #algname based systems are able to simply load the resulting text content directly from disk.
 When using one of these approaches, historical events are only loaded from disk when concurrent branches are merged together.

 For completeness, we also measured the time taken to process local editing events.
 However, all of the systems we tested can process events many orders of magnitude much faster than any human's typing speed.
 We have not shown this data as at that speed, the differences between systems are irrelevant.